Restore Network : Improving Reviews and Responses to Suicide

 Shifting from “what went wrong?” to “who has been hurt?’

-There are three key areas of benefits of using Restore to implement the review and response processes of a Restorative Just and Learning Culture?
+There are three key areas of benefits of using the Restore Network while implementing the review and response processes of a Restorative Just and Learning Culture?

 Better for Families